sealed_languages 3.0.1 copy "sealed_languages: ^3.0.1" to clipboard

 Provides data for world languages in the form of sealed classes.

-CodeFactor Codecov sealed_languages Pub points Last commit Pub popularity License: MIT Pub package
+CodeFactor Codecov CodeRabbit Dart Code Metrics CI checks Pub points Last commit GitHub stars License: MIT Pub package FOSSA Status

-This ISO-driven, pure Dart, fully tested and and dependency-free package provides information about world languages in form of compile-time constant sealed classes.
+This ISO-driven, pure Dart, fully tested and dependency-free package provides information about world languages in the form of compile-time, tree-shakable constant classes with a sealed origin.
 Contains the all 184 languages with ISO 639-1 codes, also provides ISO 639-2 codes, their English, native names, language family info, language name translations, etc. For Flutter ready widgets (like language picker) please use world_countries package.

 Features #